France must investigate its potential war crime in Mali, activists demand

 According to a report released this week by the United Nations Multidimensional Integrated Stabilization Mission in Mali (Minusma), France's account of targeting and killing dozens of fighters from the Katiba Serma armed group in the village of Bounti was heavily disputed.

-Instead, the UN body found that the strike, conducted by a Reaper drone and two Mirage 2000 fighter jets. hit a wedding party attended by more than 100 guests.
+Instead, the UN body found that the strike, led by a Reaper drone and two Mirage 2000 fighter jets hit a wedding party attended by more than 100 guests.
 Five men, understood to be - but not confirmed to be - part of the armed group, were in attendance.

 'The French position that there were no wedding, no civilian casualties and no collateral damage, is clearly unfounded'